 Imagine a great and fun-filled New Year’s Eve party in your home or a banquet hall, all showering with exquisite décor and hanging candles.
 The attendees wearing humorous expressions and taking snaps with their loved ones in the welcoming of New Year.
-A charming and interesting idea without a doubt!
+A charming and interesting idea without a doubt from party planners!

-Well then how about to make it all happen?
-The thought may seem quite expensive and stressful, but in reality it can come true with little investment and efforts.
-So let’s explore some food, games and decorations ideas you can use to become the best party planner for the upcoming year in a hugely active city like New Jersey.
+Well then how about making it all happen?
+The thought may seem quite expensive and stressful, but in reality, it can come true with little investment and effort.
+So let’s explore some food, games, and decorations ideas you can use to become the best party planner for the upcoming year in a hugely active city like New Jersey.

 1. BYOA (Bring Your Own Appetizer) idea works best

 Inform the guests in the first place about the party being an all BYOA affair.
 A number of cheap appetizers and snacks can be bought.
 While if someone is short of cooking skills, they can still purchase some quick items from the store next door such as raw veggies, a fruit and nut platter, cheese and crackers pack, etc. If this also seems somewhat difficult, ask the invitee to bring a container or two of mixed nuts.